 Ethical Sourcing induction: All River Island Buying Teams and new joiners attend mandatory Ethical Sourcing induction sessions which give a detailed introduction to the ETI base code.
 We also have an online Modern Slavery training module.
 Completion of this interactive module is mandatory for all Head Office functions and is now being extended to all River Island UK sites.
 We monitor completion rates and scores to ensure awareness and understanding of Modern Slavery in all relevant areas of the business.

 In 2018 we signed up to the Apparel and General Merchandise Public Private Protocol which is a joint agreement aimed at combating labour exploitation in UK clothes manufacturing.
-This protocol commits signatories to work together to eradicate slavery and exploitation in textile supply chains.
+This protocol commits signatories to work together to eradicate Slavery and exploitation in textile supply chains.
 They have pledged to raise awareness to prevent worker exploitation, protect vulnerable and exploited workers and disrupt exploitative practices and help bring criminals to justice.
-The group includes several leading UK Fashion Brands along with key Enforcement bodies including the Gang Masters and Labour Abuse Authority (GLAA), Department for Work and Pensions (DWP), Employment Agency Standards inspectorate, Health and Safety Executive (HSE), HMRC, Immigration Enforcement and the Insolvency Service have also signed the document, The protocol is also supported by industry bodies British Retail Consortium, UK Fashion and Textiles Association, and auditing system Fast Forward.https://www.gla.gov.uk/i-am-a/i-use-workers/apparel-and-general-merchandise-public-private-protocol/
+The group includes several leading UK Fashion Brands along with key Enforcement bodies including the Gang Masters and Labour Abuse Authority (GLAA), Department for Work and Pensions (DWP), Employment Agency Standards inspectorate, Health and Safety Executive (HSE), HMRC, Immigration Enforcement and the Insolvency Service have also signed the document, The protocol is also supported by industry bodies British Retail Consortium, UK Fashion and Textiles Association, and auditing system Fast Forward.
+Due to the issues in the UK during the Covid-19 Pandemic, during 2020 the scope of the group has been widened to include a greater number of UK Retail Brands as well as UK Trade Unions and key Industry Stakeholders.
+It is hoped that during 2021 the group can agree on a road map to ensure greater transparency in the UK with a goal of creating a world class garment industry that complies with ethical and legal requirements in the UK.

 (C) NEXT YEAR

-We are only at the beginning of a long journey towards the eradication of modern slavery on a global scale.
-We need to stay aware of the ever-changing trends and risks caused by political, environmental as well as economic factors, such as wars, migration, labour shortages and rising costs.
+We continue our journey towards the eradication of Modern Slavery on a global scale.
+We strive to stay aware of the ever-changing trends and risks caused by political, environmental as well as economic factors, such as wars, migration, labour shortages and rising costs.